 Although often issued by a financial institution, promissory notes offer businesses and individuals the opportunity to obtain financing from an entity that is not a bank.
 Any person or persons willing to provide financing under the agreed upon terms may become a lender under a promissory note.

-A number assigned to parcels of real property by the tax assessor of a particular jurisdiction for purposes of identification and record keeping.
+Property identification number is a number assigned to parcels of real property by the tax assessor of a particular jurisdiction for purposes of identification and record keeping.